Wondering how to find your passion?

 If you’re anything like me, you’ll have a hard time trying to come up with a list of things you’re good at.

-But, if you really try and focus on your skills, no matter your mastery level, I’m sure you can come up with a decent list of practical skills.
+But, if you try and focus on your skills, no matter your mastery level, I’m sure you can come up with a decent list of practical skills.

 15. Merge your skills in a unique way

-Once you have it, start brainstorming ideas and maybe ask for help to find a relation between your skills.
+Once you have that list ready, start brainstorming ideas and maybe ask for help to find a relation between your skills.

 Remember, you don’t need to be the best at something to make a living out of it.

-16. Make a list of all the new things you’d try if lack of money and/or time wasn’t an issue
+16. Make a list of all the new things you’d try if lack of money and/or time weren’t an issue

-What would you do in your free time if you worked 5 hours a week?
+What would you do in your free time if you worked only 5 hours a week?

 Let your imagination run free!